DETAILED ACTION

 ALFORD is relied upon to teach wherein the controlling, by the second processor, of the parking brake based on the output signal of the wheel speed sensor (0092 lines 4-6) includes, when the first processor (180, Fig. 2) malfunctions (0098 lines 1-5; failure of functional unit 110 may include failure of first processor, 0089 lines 12-13), controlling, by the second processor (180’, Fig. 2), the parking brake based on the output signal of the pedal sensor (130, 0098 lines 5-8) and the wheel speed sensor (0092 lines 4 6).

-None of the references explicitly disclose determining the output signal of the wheel speed sensor is valid.
+None of the references explicitly disclose identifying whether the output signal of the wheel speed sensor is valid.

 It would have been an obvious matter of design choice to a person of ordinary skill in the art before the effective filing date of the claimed invention to determine the validity of the output signal of the wheel speed sensor in the method of TARANDEK as modified to prevent inappropriate and/or potentially unsafe control of the brakes based on a faulty sensor signal.
 Furthermore, Applicant has not disclosed any criticality in determining the validity of the output signal of the wheel speed sensor.

-TARANDEK as modified teaches wherein the controlling, by the second processor, of the parking brake based on the output signal of the wheel speed sensor includes, when the periodic signal is not received from the first processor and the output signal of the wheel speed sensor is valid, controlling, by the second processor, the parking brake based on the output signal of the pedal sensor.
+TARANDEK as modified teaches wherein the controlling, by the second processor, of the parking brake based on the output signal of the wheel speed sensor includes, identifying, by the second processor, whether the output signal of the pedal sensor is valid, and when the periodic signal is not received from the first processor and the output signal of the wheel speed sensor is valid, controlling, by the second processor, the parking brake based on the output signal of the pedal sensor.

 Allowable Subject Matter

-Claims 6-7 and 16-17 would be allowable if rewritten to overcome the rejection(s) under 35 U.S.C.
-112(b) or 35 U.S.C.
-112 (pre-AIA ), 2nd paragraph, set forth in this Office action and to include all of the limitations of the base claim and any intervening claims.
+Claims 6-7 and 16-17 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.

 Conclusion